iluvjava/iluvjava/README.md

 Questions:

 1. Where did your math repo went?
+See the [published Obsidian Notebooke](https://publish.obsidian.md/alto/README).
 2. Why are you privating all your big repos?
 3. So, will they come back?
 4. Are you still maintainaing your websites?